stjaeckel/btc_tools/self_hosting_btcpay.md

 9. Restart nginx by ``sudo systemctl restart nginx``
 10. Open your browser and access your subdomain.
 You should get a HTTPS encrypted connection to your BTCpay server.

 However, there is an issue with Umbrel, that needs an additional step to work (see https://github.com/getumbrel/umbrel/issues/1428).
 Essentially, the btcpay Docker container in Umbreal comes with its own nginx server.
 So now, we have two chained nginx servers.
 This confuses BTCPay server and it refuses to work propertly.
-The solution is to tell BTCPay at trust the new nginx server.
+The solution is to tell BTCPay to trust the new nginx server.
 After Umbrel v0.5.1, you will need to add a small configuration change to BTCPay:

 11. [Umrel only]: Add a file to your BTCPay configuration ``sudo nano ~/umbrel/app-data/btcpay-server/.env.app_proxy``.
 Add the following line:
 ```